Page 1 of 5 1 2 3 4 5 >

 Xcode is a free developer environment from Apple, and although it will be used to compile SDLMAME, you will not be required to learn how to run it.

 It will need to be installed prior to compiling SDLMAME.
-As of this writing (2/10) the current version of Xcode is 3.1.x (for Mac OS X 10.5.x (Leopard)), and 3.2.x (for Mac OS X 10.6.x (Snow Leopard)), The minimum supported version of Xcode is 2.5 (for Mac OS X 10.4.x (Tiger)).
+As of this writing (November 2014) the current version of Xcode is 6.1 (for Mac OS X 10.10 (Yosemite)).

 0c) Install/Update SDL

-Click 'Macintosh HD' (or whatever your Mac's hard disk is named) in the left pane of a Finder window, then open the Library folder and drag the SDL.framework folder from the SDL disk image into the 'Frameworks' folder.
+Click 'Macintosh HD' (or whatever your Mac's hard disk is named) in the left pane of a Finder window, then open the Library folder and drag the SDL2.framework folder from the SDL disk image into the 'Frameworks' folder.

 Step 0 Recap -